exoplatform/exo-documentation/docs/OnlyOffice.rst

 editions of eXo Platform**.
 Thus, eXo customers are required to purchase a dedicated subscription to run the OnlyOffice connector add-on on their eXo Platform instance.

-Having the above buisiness conditions satisfied, you can install the add-on using this command:
+However, a 30-day trial is prepackaged.
+You can test-drive the connector by installing the add-on using this command:

 ::